ailabph/ailab-core/README.md

 ---
 ## Changelog

+v.0.43.4
+  - add undefined constants and exclude from get query
+  - allow null on default values

 v.0.43.2
   - add log pure
   - implement default value to required that triggers an error if not replaced